2008 in Review, 2009 Hazy

 Of course, on a personal level, there were more important things.
 Most of them are six months old and/or public knowledge by now, but my life revolved around three main themes that I can list in roughly chronological order:

-1. , I realized I was having fun at work again – for nearly a year running, which was a welcome change.
-The bottom line is that despite the technical stuff I did in Engineering a few years before being as bleeding-edge as it could get (I did DSL, “DPI”:Wikipedia:Deep_packet_inspection, , integration and whatnot before it became fashionable), the business-oriented crumbs I got weren’t enough to motivate me.
-Changing back to was unquestionably one of the best things I did3.
+1. I realized I was having fun at work again - for nearly a year running, which was a welcome change.
+The bottom line is that despite the technical stuff I did in Engineering a few years before being as bleeding-edge as it could get (I did DSL, DPI, , integration and whatnot before it became fashionable), the business-oriented crumbs I got weren’t enough to motivate me.
+Changing back to nearly two years ago was unquestionably one of the best things I did2.

 2. Soon after, we (which makes everything else seem insignificant), tore down a few walls and spent separated from around 90% of the stuff we owned.
-All of which helped considerably in re-thinking my overall approach to material possessions and life in general4.
+All of which helped considerably in re-thinking my overall approach to material possessions and life in general3.

 July was, in general, a sucky month, since I had a very demanding assignment which happened to target the same date as the - that’s how sucky it was for me.
 But things are broadly positive overall.